 Stress, Strain, and Hooke’s Law

-In mechanical properties of solids, stress is defined as the restoring force per unit area.
+In the mechanical properties of solids, stress is defined as the restoring force per unit area.
 Hence, Stress in SI units is N/m2 or Pascal (Pa).
 Types of Stresses in Solids:

 - Normal Stress/ Longitudinal Stress- It is defined as the type of stress that occurs when an axial force is applied perpendicular to the surface.
 Eg. Pressure.
 Normal stresses can be further divided into: